4 min read

 What Is Insubordination and How to Handle It?

 When an employee doesn’t follow instructions, skirts around their assigned duties, or has a terrible attitude, it can be difficult for any team leader to manage.
-Not to mention, this type of behavior is toxic to team dynamics as it drags down team morale, cohesion, productivity, and ultimately performance.
+Not to mention, this type of behavior is toxic to team dynamics as it drags down team cohesion, morale, productivity, and ultimately performance.

 Depending on the severity of the behavior of the employee, you may have a situation called insubordination.
 To help you determine if this is what you are dealing with, let’s recap some of the basics of insubordination.

-What is Insubordination?
+What is Insubordination at Work?

 Keep in mind that not all situations are equal.
 Insubordination can mean different things in the workplace.
 The severity of actions and what is considered insubordination falls on a spectrum and has various disciplinary actions depending on the behavior demonstrated.